Hansdht/big-data/README.md

 the format of input for users can be checked to right ISO format
 2. Order the result
-the result is not order by its score this algorithm can also be implemented by another
+the result is not order by its score this algorithm can also be implemented by another map-reduce process ....